sjsamphex/sjsamphex.github.io/index.md

 # Frontend Software Development / Medical Device R&D
-I worked in medical device R&D for three years and successfully launched a cardiovascular implant that saves lives.
+I worked in medical device R&D for three years, and I successfully launched a cardiovascular implant that saves lives.
 However, the medtech industry was falling behind in adopting new technologies so I decided to take it upon myself to pivot and take up a tech stack so that I may take part in modernizing healthcare and medical devices from the tech side.

 ### JavaScript NERP stack: Node, Express, React, PostgresSQL